This module explains how to extract a part or melody from an existing piece of music.

 The notation should appear in the MusicXML reader you specified during the music21 configuration process.

-Most musical works, including Bach chorales, consist of more than one part, so we have to specify the part from which we want to extract the melody.
+Many musical works consist of more than one part, so we have to specify the part from which we want to extract the melody.
 We can use music21’s built-in parts property to do this, specifying the part with an index number as we would in a list.

 This example pulls the first part from the work as a new variable (using index number 0):